algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 ```assembly
 variableName3 dvn -6
 ```
-- `variableName3` is the variable name.
+- `variableName3` is the variable name
-- `dvn` specifies the integer variable type with a negative value.
+- `dvn` specifies the integer variable type with a negative value
-- `-6` is the initial value of the integer variable with a negative value.
+- `-6` is the initial value of the integer variable with a negative value

 Example:
 ```assembly